usnistgov/mobile-threat-catalogue/_cellular-threats/CEL-5.md

     ExploitExample:
     CVEExample:
     PossibleCountermeasures:
-        "Ensure that the behavior of a mobile device''s chipset in these conditions are understood before using the device in critical situations.":
+        "Ensure that the behavior of a mobile device\'s chipset in these conditions is understood before using the device in critical situations.":
-            -
+            - Enterprise
 ---